The Greatest White Paper on Intelligent Speaker (aka Voice Recognition) Ever.

 1. Everyone who intends to have their voice transcribed must be listed on the meeting invite.

-2. No more than 20 people can be on the meeting invite.
+2. No more than 20 people who have registered their voice[42] can be on the meeting invite.
 (Well, 19 if you include yourself, the organizer)

 • “Intelligent Speakers work best in medium-sized rooms that hold 8–10 people.”[39]

-• If more than 20 people are on the invite, Intelligent Speaker is disabled.[40]
+• If more than 20 people with enrolled voices are on the invite, Intelligent Speaker is disabled.[40]

 3. Transcription needs to be supported for the meeting.
 (We did that in the user voice policy, but it’s the meeting organizers policy – not yours – that determines if transcription is allowed)